grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/pl.md

 before authorizing access to information and the system, a documented acknowledgement from such individuals indicating that they have read, understand, and agree to abide by the rules of behavior is received;

-rules of behavior are reviewed and updated {{ insert: param, pl-04_odp.01 }};
+rules of behavior are reviewed and updated frequency for reviewing and updating the rules of behavior is defined;;

-individuals who have acknowledged a previous version of the rules of behavior are required to read and reacknowledge {{ insert: param, pl-04_odp.02 }}.
+individuals who have acknowledged a previous version of the rules of behavior are required to read and reacknowledge frequency for individuals to read and re-acknowledge the rules of behavior is defined (if selected); and/orwhen the rules are revised or updated.

 Security and privacy planning policy